The $P_2^1$ Margolis homology of connective topological modular forms: The reduced length

-This observation becomes the key to understanding the structure of $M_J$ along with the following fact about finite dimensional Hopf algebras. \begin{thm}[{\cite{NicholsZoeller}}] If $E$ is a finite dimensional Hopf algebra over a field $\FF$, then for any $E$-module $M$, $E \otimes M$ is a free $E$-module. \end{thm} \begin{rem} There are multiple ways to choose a basis for $M_J$.
-The basis of $M_{[3]}$ we chose in Figure~\ref{pictensor3} is $\mathcal{B}_{[3]}$ which we will define below in Section~\ref{basis}.
-However, for the purposes of this section, this choice will not play any role other than the fact that it is convenient to see the isomorphism of \eqref{eqn:M3}. \end{rem} \begin{defn} Let $E$ be any $\Ft$-algebra.
-Let $M$ and $N$ be $E$-modules.
-We say that $M$ is stably isomorphic to $N$ if
+When $M\cong\Lambda(\Q_1)$, we get the decomposition of of \eqref{eqn:M3}. \end{rem} The splitting of \eqref{eqn:M3}, along with the following fact about finite dimensional Hopf algebras, is the key to understanding the structure of $M_K$. \begin{thm}[{\cite{NicholsZoeller}}] If $\mathcal{H}$ is a finite dimensional connected Hopf algebra over a field $\FF$, then for any $\mathcal{H}$-module $M$, $\mathcal{H} \otimes M$ is a free $\mathcal{H}$-module. \end{thm}